Petree, 2nd Lt. Weeden A. Jr.

 After the attack, the soldiers watched as the dead, the dying, and the wounded were hauled to the hospital on bomb racks, trucks, and anything else that could carry the wounded was in use.
 When the hospital filled, they watched the medics place the wounded under the building.
 Many of these men had their arms and legs missing.

-The tankers bivouacked near the barrio of Muntinlupa.
+The tankers bivouacked near the barrio of Muntinlupa in a Mango grove.
 There they had the job of attempting to defend against any invading troops.
 The battalion's six reconnaissance half-tracks with 40 men were supposed to defend against any landings at Batangas Bay, Tayabas Bay, and Balayan Bay.
-The battalion remained there from Dec.
-14th to Dec.
-24th.
+The battalion remained there from December 14th to December 24th.
 During this time the tankers spent much of their time on reconnaissance patrols hunting down Fifth Columnists who used flares at night and mirrors during the day near ammunition dumps.
 An order had been issued that no lights could be used at night.
 On one occasion, they saw someone signaling with a flashlight from a building.
 The tanks opened fire on the building.
-When they entered the building, there was no one in it, but they also had no more problems with fifth columnists.
+When they entered the building, there was no one in it, but they also had no additional problems with fifth columnists.

 The tanks spent the night at Tagatay Ridge.
 The tankers slept on the ground in sleeping bags.
 During the night they were awakened when the gasoline truck sent to fuel the tanks exploded and lit the area like it was day.
 Someone had placed gasoline cans on the batteries and one battery sparked and the can exploded.
 The next day they continued their trip south and had to cross bridges with ten-ton limits.
 The tanks were fourteen tons but the bridges held.
 It was also stated the battalion was sent to Batangas in southern Luzon.
 On the 15th, the battalion received 15 Bren gun carriers but turned some over to the 26th Cavalry, Philippine Scouts.
 These were manned by grounded Air Corps men and used to test the ground to see if it could support the weight of tanks.